sashperso/openshift-hc/roles/storage/README.md

 - orphaned_pvcs: a list of PVCs that are not owned by a container
 - orphaned_pvs: a list of PVs that do not have a corresponding PVC

 A sample template is included that shows how to use these variables.
-Passing the environment variable test_run (set to anything) to the role will cause it to generate an asciidoc output file __storage.adoc__ that uses the sample template.
+Passing the environment variable test_run (set to anything) to the role will cause it to generate an asciidoc output file __storage.adoc__ that uses the sample template for debugging and/or informational purposes.

 # Example Playbook